Meeting the right person should feel like an epiphany.

 It just feels too perfect.
 They feel too perfect.
 And you feel yourself pulling away because you know something is off.
 And that something is you.

 You’re not in a good place, and you’re hiding something from them.
-If you’re holding onto something (like a substance abuse problem) and would rather ghost this person than let them see that part of you, you’re both better off breaking up, so you can work on yourself.
+If you’re holding onto something and would rather ghost this person than let them see that part of you, you’re both better off breaking up, so you can work on yourself.

 You can’t be happy with them if you’re not happy with the person you are.